U.S. Geological Survey Home AASG Logo USGS HOME CONTACT USGS SEARCH USGS

 Brief description

-The Geological Survey of Alabama is coordinating an East Gulf Coastal Plain Stratigraphic Working Group that will allow participating entities to cooperatively develop a consistent regional stratigraphic nomenclatural framework and advance USGS and State Geological Survey goals such as applicability to petroleum and groundwater issues.
-The Working Group will create and publish updated regional stratigraphic charts and cross sections.
+The Geological Survey of Alabama coordinated an East Gulf Coastal Plain Stratigraphic Working Group that allowed participating entities to cooperatively develop a consistent regional stratigraphic nomenclatural framework.
+This stratigraphic project supports USGS and State Geological Survey goals related to petroleum and groundwater issues.

 Proposals, reports, and related information